CogitaterSigauke/foodwebapp/README.md

 ```
  mvn clean package
 ```
-* When the web app has been created, start the web app using Maven
+* After the web app has been created, start the web app using Maven
 ```
  mvn spring-boot:run
 ```
-* if successifull you can test again using postman
+* If you successfully run the command, you can test the build application using postman
 * open foodweb_backend/pom.xml and make sure you have the right version of azure
+* The following code has already been configured in this project which you clonned, however, if you couldn't find it, go ahead and add the following plugins to pom.xml file which is found in foodweb_backend/pom.xml directory
 ```
 <--------------pom.xml-------------/>
 <plugin>